PramodTeng/Register-SignUp-and-Login-Using-Indetity-FrameWork/README.md

 * Add Register/Login Links in the Navbar.
 * we have to call a "_LoginPartial.cshtml" partial view in our Layout Page by using partial tag. (<partial name = "_LoginPartial" />)
 * "_LoginPartial.cshtml" partial view is located in Views/Shared folder, and that is added by identity.
+* Dont forget to add app.MapRazorPages(); in the program.cs for RazerPage view.

 Step 3:
 * Add Some Properties in Application User Class.